Magnesia (regional unit): Geography

 A prominent geographic feature of Magnesia is the Pagasetic Gulf, a bay of the Aegean Sea.
 The Pelion mountain range closes off the Gulf on the east and south side, leaving only a narrow channel near Trikeri.
 The highest peak of the wooded Pelion is Pourianos Stavros or Xeforti, (altitude 1624 m).
 On the south edge of Magnesia peninsula Tisaio mountain is found.

 Mt.
 Maurovouni (1054 m) is the northeasternmost mountain of the regional unit and extends to the neighboring regional unit of Larissa.
 The southwest border of Magnesia is formed by the Othrys, with its highest peak Gerakovouni (1726 m).
 The interior of Magnesia has two plains.
 The plains southwest of the Pagasetic Gulf are called the Almyros plains, while the plains northwest of the Gulf are called the Volos-Velestino plain.
 The hydrological network of Magnesia is not particularly rich and is characterized by the absence of big rivers.
 The waters coming from Pelion shape the rivers Anavros, Platanorema, and Xirias.

-In the North section of Magnesia, Lake Karla was formerly found.
-Lake Karla was drained in 1962, but attempts have been made for its partial restoration.
+In the North section of Magnesia is the shallow Lake Karla.
+Lake Karla was completely drained in 1962, but as of 2018 water had been restored to at least 50km2 of its former 180km2.
 On the bight of Sourpi, next to Amaliapolis a coastal wetland is located, with various species of migratory birds.
 This wetland together with the forest of Kouri – an infrequent lowland of oak forest close to Almyros – is included in the list of the protected regions of the European Network Natura 2000.